SeanTater/sqlite3-extras/README.md

 sqlite3-reutil
 ==============

-Regular Expression Extension for SQLite3
+Regular Expressions and Scalar/Vector Math for SQLite3

 Usage
 -----
+### Regular Expressions
 reutil adds to SQLite's builtin LIKE and GLOB expressions by adding full featured regular expression support.
 It's based on another [module that used PCRE.](https://github.com/ralight/sqlite3-pcre).
 Whereas its predecessor supported only matches, this supports searches, matches, and formatted replacements,